corradomonti/learnable-opinion-dynamics/README.md

 ```
 cd src/experiments/
 pip install -r requirements.txt
-mlflow ui &
+mlflow ui --port 8765 &
 python experiments-synthetic.py
 python experiments-reddit.py
 ```

-Then, you can use the MLflow User Interface to inspect the results of each experiment as they are produced.
+Then, you can use the MLflow User Interface at `localhost:8765` to inspect the results of each experiment as they are produced.